What is diabetes?

 How to book:

 If you are a New Patient, please schedule an Initial Consultation online, click here: BOOK ONLINE.
 Existing patients can also schedule a follow-up consultation online: BOOK ONLINE .
-Please check your Podiatrists Bio here: About us Alternatively call: 02071646607 to speak to our friendly booking team Monday-Friday 9am-5pm.
+Please check your podiatrists Bio here: About us Alternatively call: 02071646607 to speak to our friendly booking team Monday-Thursday 9am-5pm or Friday 9am-3:30pm.

 Insurance and Fees: